-A voiding cystourethrogram may frighten some children.
+A voiding cystourethrogram may frighten some children and they may cry.
+However, this is a painless procedure that will not harm your child.
 The antiseptic used to clean and prepare for the insertion of the catheter may feel cold.
 Some children may experience discomfort when the catheter is inserted and the bladder is filled with the liquid contrast material.
 Most children accept the procedure after an explanation of all of its parts.

 A parent may be allowed to stay in the fluoroscopy room to comfort the child.
 Everyone, except the patient, wears a lead apron in the fluoroscopy room to protect from radiation exposure.
 A parent who wishes to remain in the fluoroscopy room will be required to wear a lead apron.